acdreyer/data-structures/wAssignment_10/readme.md

 The second view aggregates maxima and minima for every hour over the entire date range for all values by constructing a more complicated database join.
 The result takes long to compute and might have to be revised for better performance.
+The query is based on code from [Dani Herra](https://stackoverflow.com/questions/13818524/moving-average-based-on-timestamps-in-postgresql).

 ```